Alibaba seeks to raise more than $21 billion in record U.S. tech IPO

 CitiGroup has been appointed to the depositary receipt role for Alibaba, which means it will hold the underlying shares and issue ADRs to shareholders, according to a source familiar with the matter.

-Credit Suisse will also oversee the "friends and family programme," formally known as a directed share programme, the person familiar with the matter said.
+Credit Suisse will also oversee the "friends and family program," formally known as a directed share program, the person familiar with the matter said.

 “Listen, it’s a very successful company.
 The market needs a company like this," said Akram Yosri at 3i Capital Group.
 "As an institutional, I would have liked to see around $135 billion.
 It’s up to the syndicate now, I hope they exercise prudence.”